lucasalmeida01/python-AI-predictions/README.md

 # python-AI-predictions
- python project of AI, analyzing customer score from a bank, with the goal of identifying whether a new customer will have a good or bad score.
+ python project of AI, analyzing customer score from a bank, with the goal of identifying whether a new customer will have a good or bad score
+ libs: pandas and scikit-learn